Matthew Restall

-Matthew Restall (born 1964) is a historian of Colonial Latin America.
-He is an ethnohistorian, a Mayanist, a scholar of the conquest, colonization, and the African diaspora in the Americas, and an historian of popular music.
-Restall has areas of specialization in Yucatán and Mexico, Guatemala, and Belize.
-He is a member of the New Philology school of colonial Mexican history and the founder of a related school, the New Conquest History.
-He is currently Edwin Erle Sparks Professor of Latin American History and Anthropology, and Director of Latin American Studies, at the Pennsylvania State University.
-He is a former president of the American Society for Ethnohistory (2017–18), a former editor of Ethnohistory journal (2007–17), a former senior editor of the Hispanic American Historical Review (2017–22), editor of the book series Latin American Originals, and co-editor of the Cambridge Latin American Studies book series.
-He also writes books on the history of popular music.
+Matthew B. Restall (born 1964) is a historian and author of over forty books.
+His work focuses on six areas of specialization: 1) the Spanish Conquest era in the Americas; 2) Aztec and Maya history; 3) the history of colonial Mesoamerica, primarily Yucatan but including Mexico, Guatemala, and Belize; 4) the historical African diaspora in the Americas; 5) the history of Christopher Columbus and what he calls Columbiana; and 6) the history of popular music.
+As a prominent ethnohistorian, he is a member of the New Philology school of colonial Mexican history and the founder of a related school, the New Conquest History.
+He is the Edwin Erle Sparks Professor of Latin American History and Anthropology, and Director of Latin American Studies at the Pennsylvania State University.
+He is a former president of the American Society for Ethnohistory (2017–18), a former editor of the Ethnohistory journal (2007–17) and of the Hispanic American Historical Review (2017–22), and editor of the book series Latin American Originals, and co-editor of the Cambridge Latin American Studies book series.